-Budapest has a long and vibrant history of entertaining and delighting its visitors with beautiful buildings, ancient history and a charm that’s second to none!
-There’s so much to see and do while you’re in the city – from the famous, quirky, historical to the downright fun!
+Budapest has a long and vibrant history of entertaining and delighting its visitors with beautiful buildings, ancient history and a charm that’s second to none.
+Best of all, there are so many of the very best places to visit in Budapest dotted all across the city.
+From the famous, quirky, and historical to the downright fun.

 1.)
 Hungarian Parliament Building